DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

 ### Troubleshooting

-* If you make changes to firmware and it does not work, just delete everything in root/firmware folder except for "config.h" and "overrides.c".
+* If you make changes to firmware and do a make it will not work.
+You need to do a `make firmware_clean`  or just delete everything in root/firmware folder except for "config.h" and "overrides.c" files.
-* If you make changes to demistify board options/pins/... and it does not work, just delete the board qsf file.
+* If you make changes to demistify board options/pins/... and it does not work compilation, then just delete the board qsf file.

 ### Notes about Constraint files